crashr/gppm/README.md

 ### Install DEB package

-The DEB packages are tested for teh following dsitributions:
+The DEB packages are tested for the following dsitributions:

 * Ubuntu 22.04